devanfer02/OOP-CRUD-Java/README.md

 - Username
 - Password

-username and password are not visible in tableDisplay method, you can make it visible if you want to.
+Username and password are not visible in tableDisplay method, you can make it visible if you want to. <br/>
+To Edit and Delete user from database, use user's username and password.